5.9.3 Debtors' Delinquent Accounts

 Taxpayer/Debtor Contacts

 1. Obtaining Pertinent Information.
-When the IRS is advised through oral or written contact that a taxpayer has filed for bankruptcy, or issues remain from a prior bankruptcy, pertinent information should be collected to help Insolvency research the issue.
+When the IRS is advised through oral or written contact that a taxpayer has filed for bankruptcy, or issues remain from a prior bankruptcy, pertinent information should be collected to help SCI research the issue.
 Suggested information to gather from the taxpayer include the following:

 1. Current status of the taxpayer's bankruptcy (opened or closed),